verhas/javageci/DOCUGEN.md

 ### Snippet Inserters

-In case of markdown formatted code is enclosed between three starting and three ending back-ticks on a line.
+In the case of markdown formatted code is enclosed between three starting and three ending back-ticks on a line.

 When handling markdown Java::Geci needs the `MarkdownSegmentSplitHelper`